-The Tower is a weekly newspaper published by the students which attempts to keep the university community in touch with Graceland happenings, and student and faculty opinions.
-The Acacia is the yearbook of the university, and is also published by students.
-Both of these publications are under the supervision of sponsors.
+The Tower is an online newspaper published by Graceland students that covers the happenings of the campus community in addition to voicing student and faculty opinion.
+Two print versions are published per year.
+The Vespiary is a student-run literary magazine produced annually.
+The Acacia is the university yearbook, which is also published by students.
+All three of these publications are under the supervision of sponsors.

 Graceland’s organized musical groups are the orchestra, band, jazz ensembles, choir, chamber singers, and other choral and instrumental ensembles.
 Some ensembles perform both on and off campus.

 Choral and instrumental chamber music ensembles are organized and scheduled individually according to available instrumentation and voices.